vbronfman/yaakovb_assignment/README.md

 ## Part II:
 Create a bash script that performs the following tasks using yq.
 Link to yq: HERE The script will receive a command to execute and 2 yaml files as input.
+>[!NOTE] The script must be generic for any two yaml files.
 Help()
 {
 # Display Help